 A testamentary trust is as a trust established by a will, the benefits being:

 - better asset protection from third parties; and

-- tax planning benefits.
+- tax planning advantages.

 2. Estate Planning

 Compared to a simple will, a testamentary trust allows beneficiaries to take more control over assets against third parties.

 As the trustee holds the title to the trust’s assets (rather than the beneficiaries directly), this allows testamentary trusts to protect assets from any potential:

 If your surviving spouse or an adult child is engaged in business with a significant financial risk, a testamentary trust can provide more asset protection.
 Similarly, it may provide family law protection for adult children.

 Testamentary trusts allow trustees to distribute and split the income of the trust with tax planning in mind.